souvikpaul01/RabbitMQTTExecutor/README.md

 2. execute user defined function (UDF) to process each message
 3. write result back as an MQTT message to another topic

+Supports a large number of concurrently working executors that divide the work between them.

 ## rabbitMQTTBroker